 Netflix doesn’t resist going with the flow, and Cooking On High is the best example to prove it.
 Today, marijuana is receiving an understanding nod rather than a cold stare, and with the increase in cannabis culinary experiments, this weed show on Netflix is exactly what people might appreciate.

 Cooking on High is a first ever cannabis cooking competitive show.
 Although the show has not received great reviews from the critics, it could be a great watch if you are high.
 The people on the show will be high, you’d be with your bong all set to get high, I don’t think anything else would matter.

 Snoop Dogg has always been a vocal supporter and user of marijuana, and Reincarnated is his documentary film of taking a new life and music with Rastafari culture in Jamaica.
 Snoop took a trip to Jamaica to transform himself into a Rastafari, which he did and is now changed to Snoop Lion.

 Andy Capper of Vice magazine shot this documentary that has many intimate chats with the singer.
-As Rastafari of Jamaica indulge themselves in marijuana, Snoop is seen smoking a lot in the documentary.
+As the Rastafari of Jamaica indulges themselves in marijuana, Snoop is seen smoking a lot in the documentary.
 If you are keen on knowing the transformed Snoop Dogg, Reincarnated is the Netflix weed documentary for you this season.